-When new developers ask me how to get into game development, they usually have grand ideas.
-They want to built the next Skyrim or Call of Duty.
-They start downloading Unity or Unreal Engine, spend 4 weeks watching tutorials on lighting shaders, and then burn out before writing a line of logic.
+They usually have grand ideas.
+They want to build the next big open-world game.
+They download Unity or Unreal Engine, spend four weeks watching tutorials on lighting shaders, and burn out before writing a single line of game logic.

-My advice?
+My advice is boring.
 Build Snake.

 function gameLoop() {